origam/plugin-interfaces/README.md

      `Settings` -> `Settings Developer` -> `Personal access tokens` -> `Generate new token`

-   create a GitHub access token with the scope `read:packages`
+   create a GitHub access token with the scope `read:packages` and `repo`
 2. Create .npmrc file at the target project root and put inside: `@origam:registry=https://npm.pkg.github.com`
 3. Login into GitHub repository using your token as the password:  `npm login --scope=@origam --registry=https://npm.pkg.github.com`
 3. Add the packege to package.json and run yarn install